 Pre-Litigation Internal Appeal

-Before filing suit, you must pursue an internal appeal.
-The internal appeal is required by law.
-If you do not submit an internal appeal, the denial or termination of your benefits cannot be challenged in a lawsuit.
-Because most internal employee benefit appeals are denied, it is likely that your appeal will be denied as well.
+Before filing suit, you must pursue a timely administrative appeal.
+The administrative appeal is required by ERISA regulations.
+If you do not submit an administrative appeal, the denial or termination of your benefits cannot be challenged in court.
+Because many administrative employee benefit appeals are denied, it is likely that your appeal will be denied as well.
 However, this does not mean that you do not have a good case.

-Disability insurance companies are required by law to have an appeal process, so they do.
+Disability insurance companies are required under ERISA regulations to have an administrative appeal process, so they do.
 However, there is very little “downside” for an insurance company to deny an appeal because many people do not find a lawyer, and most people do not sue.
-Even when suits are filed, the courts often support the insurance company's decision, so the disability claimant is faced with a significant challenge.
+Even when suits are filed, the courts often support the insurance company’s decision, so the disability claimant is faced with a significant challenge.